China mourns thousands who died in country's coronavirus epidemic

 Some 2,567 people have died in the city of 11 million people, accounting for more than 75% of the country’s coronavirus fatalities.

+The overall number of confirmed cases reported in the United States now exceeds China’s official tally by threefold.

+“Li Wenliang was a hero, he found out about it early...now it’s too late, but now our country is stronger than others,” said Gan Weineng, 78, a Wuhan resident.

-Authorities in the city banned all tomb sweeping activities in its cemeteries until at least April 30, curtailing one of the most important dates in the traditional Chinese lunar new year calendar which usually sees millions of families travel to tend to their ancestral graves, offer flowers and burn incense.
+Wuhan also banned all tomb-sweeping activities in its cemeteries until at least April 30, curtailing one of the most important dates in the traditional Chinese lunar new year calendar which usually sees millions of families travel to tend to their ancestral graves, offer flowers and burn incense.

 They have also told residents, most stuck at home due to lockdown restrictions, to use online streaming services which will allow them to watch cemetery staff carrying out those tasks live.